OmarSamirz/ImageFromTextGenerator/README.md

                                       BrightnessNoise(),
                                       DilateNoise()
                                      ],
-                              font_size= 40,    # The size of the font used in the images. font_color= 'black',  # The color of the text in the images. background_color= 'white',    # The background color of the images. margins= (5, 5, 5, 5),    # Margins for text placement on the images. dpi= (300, 300),  # The DPI (dots per inch) settings for the images. img_name='img',   # The base name for the output image files. img_format='.tif',    # The file format for the output images. img_output_path='output', # The directory where the generated images will be saved.
+                              font_size=40,    # The size of the font used in the images. font_color='black',  # The color of the text in the images. font_opacity=1.0,  # The opacity of the text in the images. background_color='white',    # The background color of the images. margins=(5, 5, 5, 5),    # Margins for text placement on the images. dpi=(300, 300),  # The DPI (dots per inch) settings for the images. img_name='img',   # The base name for the output image files. img_format='.tif',    # The file format for the output images. img_output_path='output', # The directory where the generated images will be saved.